IyerS/sundareshiyer.github.io/_posts/2024-03-21-migrating-from-mode-to-tableau.md

 ## The Solution
 ### Migrating to Tableau

-Recognizing the need for a more robust BI solution, I led the migration to Tableau.
+Recognizing the need for a more robust BI solution, I led the migration to Tableau within the Marketing Analytics function.
 This decision was based on several critical factors:

 - **Accuracy and Reliability:** Tableau, being a dedicated BI platform, offered more accurate and reliable data reporting.
 Its advanced data processing capabilities reduced the discrepancies we encountered in Mode, ensuring that the marketing team could trust the data they were using.